jo/sync-tank/distributed-migration-strategies/index.md

 }
 ```

 As we are still wondering about how to solve the problem of transforming the old documents in the user databases into new ones, product knocks on our door with the latest new requirement.
-At first, we are worried that these are too many requirements at a time, but we find that this one poses an interesting new challenge and allows us to explain some more central concepts, so we take a closer look.

 ```cucumber
 As a web app user